Ukrainian nationalism: Russian and Habsburg Empires

+Ukrainophilism

 The Ukrainophilism movement developed in the Russian Empire from the 1860s–1880s, named as such after Ukrainian activists who self-identified as Ukrainophiles (ukrainofily or ukrainoliubtsi).
-The term acquired a negative connotation in the 1890s and 1900s when it began to be used by the next generation of nationalist thinkers, such as Borys Hrinchenko and Mykola Mikhnovsky, to describe Ukrainians whose national consciousness had not developed past an ethnographic appreciation.

 Clandestine societies called hromadas began to be set up in the late 1850s by the Ukrainian intelligentsia in Tsarist Russia.
 They had the aim of promoting national consciousness through self-education and exhibited a shared emphasis on promoting the Ukrainian language and reading Ukrainian literature, especially the works of Taras Shevchenko.

 Because of police persecution and the transience of their members, most hromadas only existed for a few years.
+The term acquired a negative connotation in the 1890s and 1900s when it began to be used by the next generation of nationalist thinkers, such as Borys Hrinchenko and Mykola Mikhnovsky, to describe Ukrainians whose national consciousness had not developed past an ethnographic appreciation.

+West Ukrainian populism

-West Ukrainian populism emerged in the 1860s among the younger generation of the Ukrainian intelligentia (commonly known as narodovtsi or populists) in Austrian Galicia as a reaction to the increasingly disillusioned and clerical older generation that had begun to orient itself towards Russophilism.
+West Ukrainian populism emerged in the 1860s among the younger generation of the Ukrainian intelligentsia (commonly known as narodovtsi or populists) in Austrian Galicia as a reaction to the increasingly disillusioned and clerical older generation that had begun to orient itself towards Russophilism.
 Contacts with Ukrainophiles in the Russian Empire strongly influenced the emergence of the movement, whereafter they organised hromadas.

-The movement later lost its socially radical elements and became more clerically conservative as its proponents aged and began to cooperate with clerics who had broken with the Russophiles.
+Prosvita societies began to be set up in the late 1860s with the aim of educating communities and developing Ukrainians' national consciousness.
+The populist movement later lost its socially radical elements and became more clerically conservative as its proponents aged and began to cooperate with clerics who had broken with the Russophiles.
 In response, a new radical populist movement emerged based on the thought of Mykhailo Drahomanov that included Ivan Franko and which founded the Ukrainian Radical Party in 1890.
+By the 1900s, Ukrainian activists in the Austro-Hungarian and Russian empires came to view Galicia as a "Ukrainian Piedmont" with favourable political and cultural conditions from which an independent Ukrainian state could grow, drawing a parallel to the development of Italian nationalism.

+USDRP

+In 1905, the Ukrainian Social Democratic Labour Party (USDRP) emerged out of a split in the Revolutionary Ukrainian Party.
+Operating clandestinely in Tsarist Russia, the USDRP was made up of nationally-conscious Ukrainian socialists, most of whom favoured national autonomy in federation with Russia over the outright independence that had been advocated by nationalists such as Mikhnovsky and Franko.
+Among its founding members were Mykola Porsh, Dmytro Antonovych, Volodymyr Vynnychenko, Luka Bych, Andriy Livytskyi, Dmytro Dontsov, Borys Martos, Isaak Mazepa, and Symon Petliura.
+In 1913, Dontsov delivered a controversial speech centred on complete separatism from Russia and an alignment with Mitteleuropa as an Austro-Hungarian protectorate, leading him to break with the USDRP.